-121 Interpersonal Communications (3) UC:CSU
+121 The Process of Interpersonal Communication (3) UC:CSU

 This is an advanced course in the analysis of principles and the significance of interpersonal social interaction in all areas of life.
 Reasoning is applied to problem-solving tasks in a discussion situation.